hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/104__Sriram_Sankaranaraya.md

 > Exactly, all advaitis agree to this claim of yours!
 These verses DO NOT establish the jivatva of Rama or Krishna.
 But on the other hand, if somebody quotes similar verses on Shiva and claim Shiva is jiva, it cannot be accepted.
-All that Appayya dikshitar ​
+All that Appayya dikshitar

-​has shown is that, using the above said logic, even Rama or Krishna can be proved to be Jiva.​
+has shown is that, using the above said logic, even Rama or Krishna can be proved to be Jiva.

 > Regards